zenml-io/zenml/examples/pytorch/README.md

 [PyTorch](https://pytorch.org/) is an open source machine learning framework that accelerates the path from research prototyping to production deployment.

+With the ZenML pytorch integration, you can pass `torch.nn.Module` and `torch.utils.data.DataLoader` objects through steps as first class citizens.
+ZenML will automatically make sure to track and version these objects.

 # 🖥 Run it locally